-- Local authorities (primarily shorter dated maturities out to 3 years or so still cheaper that the Certainty Rate). - Financial institutions (primarily insurance companies and pension funds but also some banks, out of forward dates where the
+- Local authorities (primarily shorter dated maturities out to 3 years or so - still cheaper that the Certainty Rate). - Financial institutions (primarily insurance companies and pension funds but also some banks, out of forward dates where the

-• Municipal Bonds Agency (possibly still a viable alternative depending on market circumstances prevailing at the time).
+- objective is to avoid a "cost of carry" or to achieve refinancing certainty over the next few years). - Municipal Bonds Agency (possibly still a viable alternative depending on market circumstances prevailing at the time).